Andrew-S-Rosen/cbe504/main.typ

 If we can assume that $Delta H^std$ and $Delta S^std$ are both independent of temperature (an approximation that is typically reasonable when considering relatively small differences in $T$), one can state
 $ ln(K_("a,2")/K_("a,1")) = -(Delta H^std)/ (R) (1/T_2 - 1/T_1) $
 by subtracting #ref(<eq:vant_hoff_single>) at two distinct temperatures.
-The above relationship is particularly useful in a converting equilibrium constant obtained from tabulated thermochemical data (typically at 273 K or 298.15 K) and determining the corresponding equilibrium constant at the temperature of interest.
+The above relationship is particularly useful when taking an equilibrium constant from tabulated thermochemical data (typically at 273 K or 298.15 K) and determining the corresponding equilibrium constant at the temperature of interest.

 ==== Connecting van~'t Hoff and Arrhenius